fuller-labtools/ctadipo-ai/README.md

 ## CTAdipo — Model Overview

 **CTAdipo** measures **visceral (VAT)** and **subcutaneous (SUBQ)** adipose tissue, plus **ten named sub-depots**, from a **microCT volume** of a mouse.
 One upload in; volumes in millilitres and masses in grams out, with quality flags and rotatable 3-D renders.
-It couples a segmentation model (body / abdominal wall / cavity), a landmark model that places five craniocaudal anatomical planes, and the lab's validated depot-measurement code, called unchanged. **Try the online version:** https://fullerlabtools.shinyapps.io/ctadipo/
+It couples a segmentation model (body / abdominal wall / cavity), a landmark model that places five craniocaudal anatomical planes, and the lab's validated depot-measurement code. **Try the online version:** https://fullerlabtools.shinyapps.io/ctadipo/

 Sibling tool to **DEXAdipo** (https://github.com/fuller-labtools/dexadipo-ai), which predicts the same two compartments from a planar DEXA image.
-CTAdipo does what a projection cannot: it cuts the animal in cross-section and separates the compartments at the abdominal wall.

 ---

 ### Why this model?

 A volumetric CT already contains the information needed to separate visceral from subcutaneous fat and to name the individual depots — but extracting it has required a human.
-In the pipeline this tool is derived from, a reviewer read five anatomical planes and the craniocaudal direction off every scan, one scan at a time, and an external organ-segmentation model seeded those planes.

 CTAdipo removes that step.
 The five planes are predicted directly from the volume, the head-to-tail direction falls out of them (the lung apex is either cranial or caudal of the bladder), and the dorsoventral axis comes from geometry with a manual override.
 What is left for the user is one upload and one number — the voxel size.

 ---